General fractals represented by $\mathcal{F}$-limit sets of compression maps: Hausdorff Dimension of the Limit Sets

 \section{Hausdorff Dimension of the Limit Sets}

-In this section we investigate the Hausdorff dimension $\dim_H(F)$ of the fractals $F$ defined in (\ref{eqn: Limit_set}), which is not necessarily satisfying MSC conditions.
+In this section we investigate the Hausdorff dimension $\dim_H(F)$ of the limit set $F$ defined in (\ref{eqn: Limit_set}) of a collection $\mathcal{J}$ that does not necessarily satisfy all the MSC conditions.
 To start, we determine an upper bound for the dimension of the limit set $F$ by considering the step-wise relative ratios between the diameters of sets.

 \begin{proposition} Suppose $\mathcal J := \{J_{\sigma} : \sigma \in D\}$ is a collection of bounded subsets of a metric space $(X,d)$, and $s>0$.
 Let $E_{k} = \bigcup_{\sigma \in D_{k}} J_{\sigma}, \text{ and } F = \bigcap_{k \geq 0} E_{k}$ be defined as in (\ref{eqn: Limit_set}).
 If there exists a sequence of positive numbers $\{c_k\}_{k=1}^{\infty}$ such that